NormXU/DocParser-Pytorch/README.md

 </figure>

 ## News
+- **Sep 1st**, release the swin-transformer weight [here](https://drive.google.com/file/d/1EmhzE2ZaNOkbS95sHveAt6TMGV9eZWHT/view?usp=drive_link).
+Please note that this weight is trained with a OCR task and can only be used to initialize the swin-transformer part in the docparser during pretraining.
+It is NOT intended for fine-tuning in any downstream tasks.
-- July 15th, update training scripts for Masked Document Reading Task and model architecture.
+- **July 15th**, update training scripts for Masked Document Reading Task and model architecture.

 ## How to use
 ### 1. Set Up Environment